 top of page

-What Is ADHD? traits, Types, Causes, Diagnosis, and Treatments
+What Is ADHD?
+Traits, Types, Causes, Diagnosis & Treatments Explained

 What Is ADHD?

-Attention deficit hyperactivity disorder (ADHD) is a neurodevelopmental difference and a neurodivergence that affects how individuals interact with the world.
+Attention deficit hyperactivity disorder (ADHD) is a neurodevelopmental condition and neurodivergence that impacts how individuals think, behave, and interact with the world.

 Women, in particular, are often diagnosed later and may experience misdiagnosis or underdiagnosis during childhood.